crowbar/barclamp-crowbar/doc/devguide/development/dev-vm-Ubuntu.md

    use the [qemu-kvm/start-vm](https://github.com/crowbar/crowbar/blob/master/dev-setup/qemu-kvm/start-vm))
    helper script.

-## Setting up the development environment
+## Setting Up the Development Environment

 You should now have a working VM that you can SSH into from the qemu-kvm host.
 For example: